AxiSEMunity/AxiSEM3D/doc/Installation.md

 This will create `eigen-master` under the current directory.

-<strong>NOTE</strong>: AxiSEM3D requires Eigen 3.3.9 or above, but the current stable version 3.3.7 (up to July 22, 2020).
+<strong>NOTE</strong>: AxiSEM3D requires Eigen 3.3.9 or above, but the current stable version is 3.3.7 (up to July 22, 2020).
+Therefore, the above step is essential.